Rinnegatamante/yoyoloader_vita/README.md

 - BetterWinds and SofyUchiha for the Spanish translation.
 - gl33ntwine for the Russian and Ukrainian translations.
 - Titi Clash for the Brazilian Portuguese translation.
-- kuragehime for the Japanese translation.
+- kuragehime for the Japanese and the Ryukyuan translations.
 - ikzouo for the Simplified and Traditional Chinese translations.
 - Grip-hearttin' for the Czech translation.
 - CatoTheYounger for providing most of the banners used in the game selector and testing several new features of the loader.